-Microsoft has announced that Outlook.com email attachments will counted as part of the OneDrive allowance.
+Outlook.com email attachments are counted as part of the OneDrive allowance.
 That means your OneDrive quota will be used up a little more quickly, but other consequences of this change haven’t been answered.

-From 1 February 2023 (12 days from today), the space used to store Outlook.com email attachments will be counted against the OneDrive quota.
-Attachments are currently considered part of the mailbox quota only.
+From 1 February 2023 (about 9 months ago), the space used to store Outlook.com email attachments will be counted against the OneDrive quota.
+Attachments were considered part of the mailbox quota only.

 The announcement came in an email to some Microsoft 365 customers.